ychenxastra/ychenxastra.github.io/README.md

 Several sections and designes are made correspondingly.
 - Color of background & font
-- Design of several pages
+- Adjusted blocks on several pages
 - Removal of Contact page and add links on About instead
+  - Icons for ResearchGate, Google Scholar, and Orcid do not match with box icons.
+  - Stay tuned!

 Home page figure credits to NASA PSP WISPR.